soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/view-email-security-reports.md

 ## What permissions are needed to view these reports?

-In order to view and use the reports described in this article, you must have an appropriate role assigned in both the Security &amp; Compliance Center and the Exchange Admin Center.
+In order to view and use the reports described in this article, **you must have an appropriate role assigned in both the Security &amp; Compliance Center and the Exchange Admin Center**.

 - For the Security &amp; Compliance Center, you must have one of the following roles assigned:
     - Organization Management